DougSalt/ABM-metadata/man/ssrepi_cli.sh.md

   The default is ','.
 This is the seperator between different elements of the argument.

-+ --short_name - Part of the Unix convention on arguments (unfortunately not always followed) is that there are short names for some arguments.
++ --short\_name - Part of the Unix convention on arguments (unfortunately not always followed) is that there are short names for some arguments.
 These short names are generally on one character long, and preceded by a single dash rather than two dash as is the default folr

 ### Returns

-The id for this argument This is the same as the output and because of the methodology used is may therefore be updated or created, hence this being both an input and an output parameter.
-This is generally a single instance of a string.
+The id for this argument.
+This is a reference to the application.
+This is the same as the output and because of the methodology used is may therefore be updated or created, hence this being both an input and an output parameter.

 ## SSREPI\_batch